-Stopped doing ______ because your feet hurt?
+Stopped doing ___because feet hurt?

-“I used to have pain in the balls/arches of my feet.
+• “I used to have pain in the balls/arches of my feet.
 Then I didn't go dancing for a year and low and behold, no foot problems!”

-“I used to run since I can remember.
+• “I used to run since I can remember.
 It was my way to let go of stress.
 But then my back started hurting so I stopped running.”

-“I used to _______(fill in the blank with YOUR favorite activity).
+• “I used to _______(fill in the blank with YOUR favorite activity).

 Many people I work with share some version of this story.
 You stop doing something you love to avoid pain.
 It seems logical: Activity X makes me hurt.
 If I stop it, the pain stops.